b1a4382e17472b6041c2ee3caa829810-1

 Translate »

-A very warm welcome to Caslon Primary Community School, Beecher Bear Daycare and Nursery and Beech Tree (SEMH Base)
+A very warm welcome to Caslon Primary Community School - Including Beecher Bear Daycare and Nursery, Beech Tree (SEMH Base) and Tree Acre Early Years Inclusion Hub.

 This is default text for notification bar